 Packing List for Zambia

 If you have any allergies or require chronic medication, then be sure to bring it with you.
-If it’s anything exotic, then also check whether it’s legal in Zambia or you might run into trouble at customs.
-Finally, make sure you have comprehensive travel insurance that includes full evacuation and repatriation cover.
-Familiarise yourself with all the small print, and the procedures to follow should the worst happen.
+If it’s anything exotic, check whether it’s legal in Zambia, or you might run into trouble at customs.
+Finally, ensure you have comprehensive travel insurance including complete evacuation and repatriation cover.
+Familiarise yourself with all the small print and the procedures to follow should the worst happen.